 - 10.1 There will be 10 drivers in all finals where possible.
-Finals will be organized for all competitors. - 10.1.1 If the lowest Sub-Final has less than 4 drivers, the Race Director can decide if they should be mixed as equally as possible with the next Sub-Final, respecting their

-- qualifying position for their start order, or if the lowest Final is run with less than four competitors. - 10.2 The winner determined from the combined A finals will be the champion.
+Finals will be organized for all competitors. - 10.1.1 If the lowest Sub-Final has less than 4 drivers, the Race Director can decide if they should be mixed as equally as possible with the next Sub-Final, respecting their qualifying position for their start order, or if the lowest Final is run with less than four competitors. - 10.2 The winner determined from the combined A finals will be the champion.
 If the A finals cannot be completed, the awards will be made based on the final Qualifying positions. - 10.3 Off Road: The 'A' Final will be run in three legs.
-All other Finals will be a minimum of one leg and up to three if the schedule allows.
+All other Finals will be one leg.
 Each race of the main 'A' Finals (and others if more than one) will be considered a separate race.
 The Finals will be run from slow to fast.

 On Road: All Finals will be run in 3 legs from slow to fast. - 10.4 If three leg finals are run, then the best 2 out of 3 to count. - 10.5 The winner of a final gets 1 point; the second gets 2 points and so on up to 10 points for the 10th driver.
 In the event of a tie regarding time in a Final, the points will be equally awarded to each driver and the next driver not tying will be two points more. - 10.6 In the event of a tied position the driver with the single highest finishing position in either of the best 2 finals that counted will be awarded the tie.
 In the event of a continuing tie then the laps and times from the highest finishing position will be compared.
 The driver with the fastest laps and time total will be awarded the tie.
-In the case of a continuing tie, then the times from the second best position will be compared.
-When some drivers of a final do not run a final, they will be awarded the remaining - points in the order of their car numbers.
-Cars which do not pass the start/finish line after the prescribed race time, will - 10.7 be classified according to the number of laps recorded.
-The "A" finalist with the lowest number of points will be the European Champion or the winner of the grand prix. - 10.8 All final results will be published at least 10 minutes before prize giving. - 10.9 There will be awards at least for all "A" finalists, and the winners of any other final.
+In the case of a continuing tie, then the times from the second best position will be compared. - When some drivers of a final do not run a final, they will be awarded the remaining points in the order of their car numbers. - 10.7 Cars which do not pass the start/finish line after the prescribed race time, will be classified according to the number of laps recorded.
+The "A" finalist with the lowest number of points will be the European Champion or the winner of the grand prix. - 10.8 All final results will be published at least 10 minutes before prize giving. - 10.9 The minimum trophies/awards that will be supplied by the Organiser is:- All "A" finalist drivers, top three drivers in the 'B' final and the winners of all other finals.
 If no round of Final(s) are completed the results of the event are taken on qualifying positions.